copperdogma/next-authjs-psql-base-template/scratchpad.md

   1. **Preparation:**

      - Start a new, empty Cursor instance
-     - Instruct the AI agent to clone the GitHub repository
+     - Instruct the AI agent to clone the GitHub repository exaclty like this (with the dot): git clone https://github.com/copperdogma/next-authjs-psql-base-template .
      - The AI should follow the setup instructions documented in README.md and SETUP.md
+     - NOTE: You can use the username/password of postgres/postgres for the database.

   2. **Testing Scenarios:**